Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: You mean you ate a banana or you rubbed it?

 Q: I ate a banana.

-Q: I mean, [unintelligible] honey, and I was like, you know, a great day, you know, to eat a banana.
+I mean, I loaded it with honey, and I was like, you know, a great day, you know, to eat a banana.

 Q: That's medicine.